PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

     1. ex: checking for the count of loaded format files, check rather for format data for a specific type

 ## Don't
-1. Don't have too many evaluations in a single It block
+1. Don't have too many evaluations in a single `It` block
     1. The first `Should` failure will stop that block
 2. Don't use `Should` outside of an `It` Block
 3. Don't use the word "Error" or "Fail" to test a positive case
-    1. ex: "Get-ChildItem TESTDRIVE: shouldn't fail", rather "Get-ChildItem should be able to retrieve file listing from TESTDRIVE"
+    1. ex: `"Get-ChildItem TESTDRIVE: shouldn't fail"`, rather than `"Get-ChildItem should be able to retrieve file listing from TESTDRIVE"`.